axivo/charts/.github/scripts/README.md

 #### Exported Functions

-- `setupHelmDocs` - Installs the helm-docs package for generating Helm chart documentation
+- `installHelmDocs` - Installs the helm-docs package for generating Helm chart documentation
 - `updateDocumentation` - Updates documentation in a pull request by generating docs and committing changes

 #### Configuration